-In the 1880s, pioneer J. Welch claimed the land surrounding small Round Lake in northwest King County and thereafter the lake was known as Welch Lake.
-In the early 1900s, Theodore Haller acquired and subdivided the property, selling lots to new settlers.
-Streets were laid out, and a community grew around what then became Haller Lake.
-Children of the area had to travel to Broadview or Oak Lake schools, both located over two miles away.
+In the 1880s, pioneer J. Welch claimed the land surrounding a 15-acre lake in northwest King County.
+The lake became known as Welch Lake.
+In the early 1900s, Theodore Haller acquired and subdivided the property, selling lots to newcomers.
+Streets were laid out, and a community grew around what then became known as Haller Lake.
+Children of the area had to travel to Broadview or Oak Lake schools, both located more than two miles away.